 Pupils are assessed using age-related expectations.
-This is done in a variety of ways e.g. through written activities, role play, art work, discussion.
-Progress is tracked using Pupil Asset (from July 2022).
+This is done in a variety of ways e.g. through written activities, role play, artwork, discussion.
+Progress is tracked using Pupil Asset.

 Assessment is regarded as an integral part of teaching and learning and is a continuous process.
 It is the responsibility of the class teacher to assess all pupils in their class.
 We assess the children in order to ensure that they make good progress in this subject and to plan future work.